We reject: kings, presidents and voting. We believe in: rough consensus and running code. — RFC 7282

 - Automated Tests: All automated tests, verifying the acceptance criteria, pass successfully and are stored alongside the code.
 Performance and stability testing yield satisfactory results, and there are no regressions.

 - Compliance Testing: The code is compliant with legal and regulatory requirements.
-All dependencies and licenses used comply with applicable regulations, such as GDPR, HIPAA, or PCI DSS.
+All dependencies and licenses used to comply with applicable regulations, such as GDPR, HIPAA, or PCI DSS.

 - Testing and Performance: New unit tests are created, all tests are stored in version control, and they must undergo peer review and pass.
 Performance and stability tests are conducted with positive outcomes.